apache/airflow/docs/apache-airflow/logging-monitoring/logging-tasks.rst

 Troubleshooting
 ---------------

-If you want to check which task handler is currently set, you can use ``airflow info`` command as in the example below.
+If you want to check which task handler is currently set, you can use the ``airflow info`` command as in the example below.

 .. code-block:: bash